Alekiie/ollama_pdf_rag-main/README.md

 Feel free to:
 - Open issues for bugs or suggestions
 - Submit pull requests
-- Comment on the YouTube video for questions
 - Star the repository if you find it useful!

 ## ⚠️ Troubleshooting